roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Again feel like not making as much progress and not sure if I should keep going with the exam given I will have much less chances of using this.
 But I think I will still keep going and aim to take the exam within the next few days.

+## Day 31: Aug 4, 2022 (Thurs)

+**Today's Progress**:
+- AWS
+  - Completed 1 AWS timed practice exam, scored 76% (barely passed).
+  - The second exam attempt that I completed 30% only got 8 out of 25.
+- RL
+  - Started reading "Introduction to RL"; seems like a pretty hard read.
+I was falling asleep after reading 1-2 pages.
+I might need to find another way to learn RL.
+- Rapid learner
+  - It is important to plan projects ahead and continue to update the plan.
+  - Key takeaway:
+    - Reframe frustraction as part of learning (i.e. brain is working hard)
+    - Have a plan and keep it updated
+    - Learn the minimum and start implementing

+**What I learned**:
+- AWS
+  - going through practice exam questions

+**Thoughts:**
+- Scheudled the exam for Sunday!
+- Reinforcement learning seems really interesting; I need to find a way to get mastery at it.